How Scrum Masters Can Solve Remote Work Challenges

 If you’re an existing Scrum Master adapting to remote, or thinking about becoming a Scrum Master, we hope these three remote strategies give some food for thought and help make your remote practice even better.

-And if you're considering becoming a Scrum Master, there are plenty of resources, including Scrum Master interview questions and Scrum Master cover letter ideas we recommend to help you make that transition.
+And if you’re considering becoming a Scrum Master, there are plenty of resources, including Scrum Master interview questions and Scrum Master interview Q&As we recommend to help you make that transition.

 The key with all of the points discussed in this article is to be more intentional in your role as a Scrum Master.